ArthurChiao/arthurchiao.github.io/README.md

     ```

     **Remove or replace the google analytics code in `_config.yml`**, otherwise,
-    your website's statistics will go to my mine:
+    your website's statistics will go to mine:

     ```shell
     $ vim _config.yml # delete this line: google_analytics: "G-5SFP2TKSL7"